Skip to content

 1968 – Jackie Becomes an Onassis

-In October 1968, Jacqueline Kennedy wed the Greek shipping magnate Aristotle Onassis, whom she had known for a number of years.
+In October 1968, Jacqueline Kennedy wed the Greek shipping magnate Aristotle Onassis, whom she had known for several years.
 According to reports, however, the marriage soon became troubled, and she continued to spend considerable time in New York and Peapack.
-Although the bulk of his estate went to his daughter after his death in 1975, Jacqueline inherited a sum variously estimated at $20 million to $26 million.
+Although most of his estate went to his daughter after he died in 1975, Jacqueline inherited a sum variously estimated at $20 million to $26 million.

-Jacqueline Kennedy marries Aristotle Onassis in October 1968
+Jacqueline Kennedy married Aristotle Onassis in October 1968

 1969 – 1974 “Woodwinds”